 Windsor Rocking Chairs

-In the 1700s, Windsor chairs were in widespread use in rural parts of England and became commonly associated with garden chairs.
-These particular pieces of furniture have spindles running down their backs and armrests, and if they have rockers, their legs are fitted into them.
+In the 18th century, Windsor chairs were in widespread use in rural areas of England and became commonly associated with garden chairs.
+These particular pieces of furniture have spindles running down their backs and armrests, and if they were equipped with rockers, their legs were fitted into them.
 Across the pond in the United States, the Windsor-inspired chair became one of the most important chair styles of the 18th century, and this popularity continued well into the 20th century with many collectors owning Windsor rocking chairs from several different centuries.

 Sewing rockers were small rocking chairs with the distinctive characteristics of lacking arms or having very low arms.
-Some were upholstered and others were simply wood.
-Thanks to their armlessness, these chairs were commonly used by the lady of the house for mending chores as well as nursing babies.
-The lack of arms gave the occupant more freedom of movement than other rocking chair styles.
-They were a common part of a complete Victorian bedroom set, you'll most often find these chairs from the Victorian period.
+Some of these chairs were upholstered and others were simply wood.
+Thanks to their armlessness, these chairs were commonly used by the lady of the house for mending chores as well as nursing babies as they gave them greater mobility.
+As a common feature of the Victorian bedroom set, you'll most often find these chairs from the Victorian period.

 The Gungstol rocker was a particularly unusual designed rocking chair in that it had three legs on each side.
-This allowed the occupant to rock vigorously without the worry of tipping over.
-It was first made in Sweden in the mid 1700s and produced for over two hundred years.
+These additional legs allowed any occupant to rock vigorously without worrying about tipping over.
+It was first made in Sweden in the mid-18th century and produced for over two hundred years.
 Despite their delightful appearance, these unique chairs aren't an easy type of antique rocking chair to find, and you'll have to really put in some work to hunt one of these down.

 Where to Buy Antique Rockers

 Given that furniture is a hugely popular antiques category, most antique stores and antique auctions will have historic pieces of furniture.
 Now, it's not uncommon to find a few rocking chairs in these places, but it's not altogether guaranteed.
 You may have to be diligent in your search and check often to find exactly the style and condition of the chair that you're looking for.
-However, this in-person searching can be really useful since a major benefit of finding one locally are that you will save money on shipping as well as being able to physically examine the chair for defects.
+However, this in-person searching can be really useful since a major benefit of finding one locally is that you'll save money on shipping costs and be able to physically examine it's functionality.

-You can find anything on eBay, including antqiue rocking chairs.
-Remember that many sellers on eBay are not experts.
-You run the risk of buying something that is mis-identified, priced too high, or in poor condition.
-Always be careful, read the seller's feedback, and ask plenty of questions.
+eBay- You can find anything on eBay, including antique rocking chairs.
+Remember that many sellers on eBay aren't experts and you run the risk of buying something that is mislabeled, priced too high, or in poor condition.
+Always be careful when browsing the listings, reading the seller's feedback, and make sure that you ask plenty of questions.

-Ruby Lane is an online antique mall that carries numerous items.
-The variety is similar to eBay but the sellers tend to be antique dealers rather than just people selling something that may or may not be antique.
-Still, with any online venue, read everything carefully.
+Ruby Lane - Ruby Lane is an online antique mall that carries numerous antique and vintage collectibles.
+Their inventory is similar to eBay but the sellers that they feature tend to be antique dealers rather than independent people selling something that may or may not actually be an antique.